StaticGenie/StaticGenie/README.md

 - `/theme/layouts` - In order to create any page with a unique look and feel (such as /contact.html with a contact form) it needs a layout.
 They are defined here.
 - `/www` - your generated website!
 Copy all the contents of this folder to your web host.
 You can change the output directory in your `/config.ts` file.
 - `/config.ts` - General configuration of your website.
+- `/docs` - Documentation (although you can also find this at https://staticgenie.com)

 ## Build A Website!